freeCodeCamp/guide/src/pages/java/arrays/index.md

 ---
 # Array

-An Array is used to store a collection of similar datatypes.
+An Array is used to store a collection of similar data types.
 Arrays always start with the index of 0.

 **Syntax:**